 Timely access to physician care is a challenge for Canadians in many parts of the country, leaving physicians to make the sometimes-difficult decision about whether or not to accept new patients.
-Faced with already heavy workloads, physicians face the moral dilemma of possibly turning away people seeking care in order to maintain a sustainable and well-managed practice.
+Already dealing with heavy workloads, physicians face the moral dilemma of possibly turning away people seeking care in order to maintain a sustainable and well-managed practice.

 Indeed, many physicians—whether they are in primary care practice such as family physicians, or consultant physicians who typically only accept patients via referrals—encounter this challenge.
 Differences in how these two groups accept new patients reflect the different nature of the care provided, and in this article we focus on the former group—those in primary care practice.

-While there are some variations, regulatory authority (College) policies on accepting new patients share many similar elements that are grounded in physicians’ ethical responsibilities.
+While there are some variations, regulatory authority (College) policies on accepting new patients share many similar elements that are grounded in physicians’ ethical, professional and legal responsibilities.
 Physicians should be mindful of these elements when they receive a request for ongoing clinical care from an individual with whom there is no existing doctor-patient relationship, including:

 - urgency and need

 - wait lists.

 Urgency and need